-Teeth grinding at night, also known as bruxism, is a common problem that affects many people.
-While the most obvious sign of damage is wear on the surface of the teeth, nocturnal bruxism can also cause headaches, tooth pain, inflammation, and pain in your jaw and neck.
+Teeth grinding at night, also known as bruxism, is a common problem that affects people of all ages.
+While the most obvious sign of damage is wear on the surface of the teeth, nocturnal bruxism can also cause headaches, tooth pain, inflammation, and pain in the jaw and neck.
 To protect your mouth against these effects of teeth grinding, our board-certified Dental Health team offers custom night guards that can defend your mouth while you sleep.
 Custom night guards are made from high-quality materials to fit comfortably and help improve the quality of your sleep by reducing teeth grinding and jaw clenching.
-If you would like to learn more about custom night guards at Dental Health, schedule an appointment at our Brattleboro, VT office.
+If you would like to learn more about custom night guards at Dental Health for you or a family member, schedule an appointment at our Brattleboro, VT office.

 There are many signs that you may be grinding your teeth and/or clenching your jaw at night.
 You may wake up with a headache, tightness or pain in your jaw, and swelling in your lower face.
 Other signs include loose teeth or fillings, worn down enamel on the top of your back teeth, tooth sensitivity, and a receding gumline.
 Teeth grinding and clenching at night are typically caused by stress, but it may also be the result of allergies, misaligned teeth, a sleep disorder, or temporomandibular joint disorder (TMD).
 When the Dental Health team is diagnosing your bruxism, they will also try to determine the cause so your night guard may be combined with another treatment for more effective results.